 - If courting or married, it might be wise to get the woman’s opinion

-Blades Grim company was establish in 2014 in North Idaho.
-They started with the manufacturing of high quality straight razors and then branched out into quality beard grooming products.
+Blades Grim company was established in 2014 in North Idaho.
+They started with the manufacturing of high-quality straight razors and then branched out into quality beard grooming products.

 - Capacity: 2 ounces